NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-4-the-mrsa-workflow.md

 analysis and it seems to be running nicely.
 It's now up to you to modify this workflow to make it more flexible and reproducible!

-> **Tip** <br>
+!!!
+Tip
-> This section will leave a little more up to you compared to the previous
-> one.
-If you get stuck at some point the final workflow after all the
-> modifications is available in `tutorials/git/Snakefile`.
+    This section will leave a little more up to you compared to the previous one.
+If you get stuck at some point the final workflow after all the modifications is available in `tutorials/git/Snakefile`.

 You are probably already in your `snakemake-env` environment, otherwise activate it (use `conda info --envs` if you are unsure).

-> **Tip** <br>
+!!!
+Tip
-> Here we have one Conda environment for executing the whole Snakemake
-> workflow.
-Snakemake also supports using explicit Conda environments on
-> a per-rule basis, by specifying something like `conda:
-> rule-specific-env.yml` in the rule definition and running Snakemake with
-> the `--use-conda` flag.
-The given rule will then be run in the Conda
-> environment specified in `rule-specific-env.yml` that will be created and
-> activated on the fly by Snakemake.
+    Here we have one Conda environment for executing the whole Snakemake workflow.
+Snakemake also supports using explicit Conda environments on a per-rule basis, by specifying something like `conda: rule-specific-env.yml` in the rule definition and running Snakemake with the `--use-conda` flag.
+The given rule will then be run in the Conda environment specified in `rule-specific-env.yml` that will be created and activated on the fly by Snakemake.

 Let's start by generating the rule graph so that we get an overview of the workflow.